conery/dexter/docs/tut_regexp.md

 * the account name to use for the new pairing
 * a pattern for the transaction description

-As an example, here is the rule for the physical therapy session:
+As an example, here is the rule for Newman's:
 ```plain
 trans,NEWMAN,Newman's Fish,groceries
 ```